gozdeozalpay/hpsb_case_study/README.md

 1. Download the files into a location on your computer.

+2. Get the event.json and meta.json files in the same directory.

-2. Open your terminal
+3. Open your terminal

-3. Find the documents in your local computer with cd.
+4. Find the documents in your local computer with cd.
 Example;
 ```zsh
 cd Desktop/data
 ```
-4. Activate your python environment.
+5. Activate your python environment.
 Example;
 ```zsh
 conda activate
 ```
-5. Install dependencies
+6. Install dependencies
 ```zsh
 pip install -r requirements.txt
 ```
-6. Write the code below to run api process.
+7. Write the code below to run api process.
 ```zsh
 uvicorn recommender:recommender --reload
 ```
-7. Open local API docs [http://127.0.0.1:8000/docs](http://localhost:8000/docs)
+8. Open local API docs [http://127.0.0.1:8000/docs](http://localhost:8000/docs)

-8. When you reach the fast-api framework click "Post"
+9. When you reach the fast-api framework click "Post"

-9. Click "Try it Out"
+10. Click "Try it Out"

-10. Write any product you want to get recommendation and hit execute.
+11. Write any product you want to get recommendation and hit execute.

-11. Wait for the finish and you can see the final results in response body.
+12. Wait for the finish and you can see the final results in response body.